 According to an ancient Hindu epic, Shiva was sent to earth after Brahma had created the world.
 When Shiva descended the earth, the great snake (Naga) wrapped around the mountains to keep the earth in place.
 After Shiva had found the ground solid, the snake went into the sea in celebration.

-The two tall pillars of the Giant Swing is representing the mountains, and the circular base is representing the earth and the seas.
+The two tall pillars of the Giant Swing represent the mountains, and the circular base represents the earth and the seas.

 In the Swing Ceremony, the Brahmins would swing and try to catch a bag of coins placed on one of the pillars with their teeth.
-Sounds pretty dangerous and stupid if you ask me.
-Typical men to do something like that, just to show off how brave they are! 🙂 Apparently (and not so surprisingly) there were several fatal accidents where people got hurt and even died while swinging, so they stopped using it in 1935.
+It sounds pretty dangerous and stupid if you ask me.
+But, typical men doing something like that, to show off how brave they are! 🙂 Apparently (and not so surprisingly), there were several fatal accidents where people got hurt and even died while swinging, so they stopped using it in 1935.
 Well, too bad, as it would probably be a spectacular show!

-Onto our next stop, the famous and mighty tourist attraction Wat Pho!
-We have been to Wat Pho a couple of times before, but only during daytime.
-We didn’t know it was possible to enter the place in the evening, and best of all, for free!
-We were not allowed in to see the Reclining Buddha (which is in a building of its own), but could walk around the premises.
+We have been to Wat Pho a couple of times before, but only during the daytime.
+We didn’t know it was possible to enter the grounds in the evening, and best of all, for free!
+We were not allowed to see the Reclining Buddha (which is in a building of its own) but could walk around the premises.

 We had the place all to ourselves, and it was so peaceful and atmospheric!
 I could have stayed there forever, as it felt magical.

-It was a beautiful and vibrant market to visit, full of colors and lovely smell!
+Bangkok’s flower market is so beautiful and vibrant, full of colors and lovely smells!
 Here you can find all kinds of flowers, vegetables, and fruits.